2024 End of Year Book Survey

 Tackle the TBR – November TBR

 How is it already November?
 These next two months are going to go by in a blur with the holidays around the corner.
 I had been meaning to write an October TBR post, but I ended up switching around what I would read.
 For my TBR this month, I am going to read the remaining books on my shelf.
 I have two books I haven’t read yet and a manga.
 Once I finish these books, I will have read all of the physical books I own.
-I have been trying to buy less books and focus on reading everything on my shelves.
-It will be so satisfying to achieve this.
-Before getting into the books I will read this month, I wanted to do a recap of Spooky season.
+I have been trying to buy fewer books and focus on reading everything on my shelves.
+Before getting into the books I will read this month, I wanted to do a recap of spooky season.

-In September and October, I read seven books, three were audiobooks.
+In September and October, I read seven books, three of which were audiobooks.
 The books I read were:

 • The Babysitter’s Coven by Kate Williams.
 2/5 stars